 Ultrasound is a painless, safe, non-invasive procedure we use to evaluate your pet’s internal organs.
 Using sound waves, ultrasound produces a real-time moving picture of your pet’s organs that allows us to visualize objects that cannot be detected by X-rays alone.

-We use ultrasound exams to assess the shape, size, tissue density, internal structure, and position of your pet's abdominal organs.
-In addition, ultrasounds help assess cardiac health (also called an echocardiogram) and diagnose pregnancy.
+We use ultrasound exams to assess the shape, size, tissue density, internal structure, and position of your pet’s abdominal organs.
+In addition, ultrasounds help diagnose pregnancy.
 The technology can also be used to identify masses or tumors and as a guide during fine needle aspirates or cystocentesis.

 Cone Beam CT